Polynomials with core entropy zero: The main molecule

-of the points of $f^{-1}(0)$ (counted with multiplicity) is equal to $0$. \end{itemize} Note that if $d=1$, then the only Blaschke product which is 1-anchored and centered in either sense is the identity map.
-We define $\BP_{d, \fc}$ and $\BP_{d, \zc}$ as the space of all 1-anchored Blaschke products of degree $d$ which are respectively fixed point centered or zeros centered.
-When $d=1$, $\BP_{1, \fc} = \BP_{1, \zc}$ consist of only the identity map.
+of the points of $f^{-1}(0)$ (counted with multiplicity) is equal to $0$. \end{itemize} We define $\BP_{d, \fc}$ and $\BP_{d, \zc}$ as the space of all 1-anchored Blaschke products of degree $d$ which are respectively fixed point centered or zeros centered.
+When $d=1$, $\BP_{1, \fc} = \BP_{1, \zc}$ consists of only the identity map.